 Remains of the stamps engine house.
 This would have housed a 32″ engine that drove 76 heads of stamps.

 On the day of the incident, at approximately 2:30pm, the link connecting the engine beam and rod broke.
 This caused the rod to drop into the shaft, taking out the platforms and damaging the shaft.
 As this occurred towards the end of a shift, the man engine was full of workers returning to the surface, many who fell down the shaft or were crushed or injured.
 31 people were killed.
 Following the incident, the engine was not repaired and the deeper parts of the mine abandoned.

-The first and last images are those of the concrete foundation for a new horizontal whim that was never installed in a shaft that wasn’t dug.
-From the middle photos, the red brick topped chimney belonged to the stamps and the other to the calciners.
+The two lone chimneys on the site are those of the red brick topped chimney belonged to the stamps and the other to the calciners.

 Levant mine closed in 1930, having never really recovered from the accident.
 During the 1960’s and 70’s, Geevor attempted to rework some sections of the mine, but had to make significant repairs to some of the tunnels under the sea to stop the influx of water flooding the tunnels.
 This last venture didn’t come to much and the Levant site was handed over to the National Trust.